rust-lang/book/src/ch03-05-control-flow.md

 ## Control Flow

-Decisions on whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
-The most common constructs that let us control the flow of execution of our Rust code are `if` expressions and loops.
+Deciding whether or not to run some code depending on if a condition is true or deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
+The most common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.

 ### `if` Expressions

 An `if` expression allows us to branch our code depending on conditions.
-We provide a condition and then say, “If this condition is met, run this block of code.
+We provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”

-Let’s make a new project to explore `if`, called `branches`.
-In *src/main.rs*,
+Create a new project called *branches* in your *projects* directory to explore the `if` expression.
+In the *src/main.rs* file, input the following:
-put:

 Filename: src/main.rs